setsmdeveloper/SETSM/README.md

 ### Building and installing SETSM using CMake

 A CMake build is provided as an alternative to the Makefile method described above.
-The environment variable CXX must be set to the compiler command to be used.
-If the TIFF library is in a nonstandard location its path must be provided using a -D flag as shown in the second example below.
+The environment variable CXX may be set to the compiler command to be used.
+If the TIFF library is in a nonstandard location its path should be provided using a -D flag as shown in the second example below.
 If the TIFF library or the GeoTIFF libraries are in nonstandard locations, the path must be provided using the `CMAKE_PREFIX_PATH` variable as shown